Home » Shooting Blanks? (Emails)

 Check Your Email Settings

-It could be several reasons.
+Several reasons can cause blank emails.
 If the email is from someone you know, they could use formatting you cannot read.
-First, ensure your email program is set to read HTML email.
-That can be why you may be unable to read a formatted email.
+Ensure that your email program is configured to display HTML emails.
+That may be why you are unable to read a formatted email.

 Another setting to investigate is whether your program is set to AUTOMATICALLY DOWNLOAD HTML GRAPHICS.
 When that setting is off, an all-graphic email will not display without your approval.

 Another cause can be if the underlying HTML code is broken.
-But, again, that is out of your control to control.
+That is beyond your control to do anything about.

-You can try right-clicking on the blank message and choosing VIEW SOURCE.
+You can try right-clicking on the blank message and selecting ‘View Source’ from the context menu.
 There, you will see any underlying code and possibly even the message that the non-standard code is preventing you from viewing.

 They continued…